 - fixing grab rails

 - securing loose floor coverings

 For children and families

 This may include:

 - fitting stairgates, cooker and fire guards

 - providing fire safety measures such as smoke and carbon monoxide detectors

-- fitting child safety locks and replacing broken toilet seats
+- fitting child safety locks to cupboards and windows

 A. Anyone can refer a person to the scheme providing they have their consent to do so.

 B. A person can self-refer by phoning Devon Care & Repair direct